-- Ready to Retire is intended for members who plan to retire within one year and focuses on the application process step-by-step - From Hire to Retire is designed for all members to learn about PERA benefits online account or calling our Member Service Center at 651.296.7460 or toll free at 800.652.9026.
+- Ready to Retire is intended for members who plan to retire within one year and focuses on the application process step-by-step - From Hire to Retire is designed for all members to learn about PERA benefits

 We also offer individual meetings by phone and at our St. Paul office, which are designed for members who are within six months of retirement.